KoryNunn/async-or/README.md

 # async-or

-Run tasks in paralelle, and take the result from either the first (by list-order) task that succeeds, or, if none succeed, the last tasks error.
+Run tasks in parallel, and take the result from either the first (by list-order) task that succeeds, or, if none succeed, the last tasks error.